awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-remote-desktop-gateway-deployment-steps-new-vpc.md

 #### [ General ]
    + **Deployment name**\.
 Enter a unique application name for your deployment\.
    + **Amazon Simple Notification Service \(SNS\) topic ARN — optional**\.
 Specify an Amazon SNS topic where AWS Launch Wizard can send notifications and alerts\.
 For more information, see the [Amazon Simple Notification Service Developer Guide](https://docs.aws.amazon.com/sns/latest/dg/welcome.html)\.
-   + **Enable rollback on failed deployment**\.
-By default, if a deployment fails, your provisioned resources will not be rolled back or deleted\.
-This default configuration helps you to troubleshoot errors at the resource level as you debug deployment issues\.
-If you want your provisioned resources to be immediately deleted if a deployment fails, select the check box\.
+   + **Deactivate rollback on failed deployment**\.
+By default, if a deployment fails, your provisioned resources will be deleted\.
+You can enable this setting during deployment to prevent this behavior\.
-   + **Tags \(Optional\)**\.
+   + **Tags \- optional**\.
 Enter a key and value to assign metadata to your deployment\.
 For help with tagging, see [Tagging Your EC2 Resources](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html)\.

 ------
 #### [ Network configuration ]